The Science of MDMA

 Under the influence, hostility and aggression become all but impossible, although the user could still respond with violence if they felt it was necessary to protect themselves or others.
 Due to the fundamentally pro-social and contented nature of the MDMA high, it isn’t associated with the fighting, belligerence, rape, robbery and other violent crimes committed by users of alcohol and (to a lesser extent) stimulants such as cocaine and amphetamine.
-The qualitative differences between MDMA and alcohol intoxication have led to a certain hostility from some MDMA users towards drunks, who may be regarded as something vaguely subhuman in their alcohol-induced shallowness, stupidity, irritability, and general inability to engage and keep up with somebody on MDMA.
+The qualitative differences between MDMA and alcohol intoxication have led to a certain friction between some MDMA users and peple who are drunk.

 MDMA has gained a small reputation as a ‘sex drug’.
 This may not be entirely deserved.
 While a person who is high is more receptive to sexual overtures (probably for more emotional reasons than physical desire) on the average there is not an increase in the likelihood of them initiating sexual activity themselves.
 Since MDMA tends to temporarily cause impotence and difficulty reaching orgasm in men (but not in women), those simply looking for an aphrodisiac may be disappointed.